isabella232/search-promote.en-1/help/c-about-settings-menu/c-about-rewrite-rules-menu.md

 * **RewriteRule Backreferences** These match backreferences in the corresponding RewriteRule Pattern and take the form $N (0 <= N <= 9).
 For example, `RewriteRule ^https:// ([^/]*) (.*)$ https://${tolower: $1} $2.`

-* ** RewriteCond Backreferences** These match backreferences in the last matched RewriteCond CondPattern and take the form %N (0 <= N <= 9).
+* **RewriteCond Backreferences** These match backreferences in the last matched RewriteCond CondPattern and take the form %N (0 <= N <= 9).

 Variables: These are variables of the form %{NAME_OF_VARIABLE} where NAME_OF_VARIABLE is a string for the name of a defined variable.
-See the *[E]* flag for more information on setting environment variables.
+See the `*[E]*` flag for more information on setting environment variables.

 Functions: These are functions of the form ${NAME_OF_FUNCTION:key} where NAME_OF_FUNCTION is the following:

 * tolower makes all characters in *key* lowercase.
 * toupper makes all characters in *key* uppercase.
 * escape URL-encodes all characters in *key*.
-* The characters 'a'..'z', 'A'..'Z', '0'..'9', '&#42;', '-', '.', '/', '@', and '_' are left unchanged; spaces are translated to '+', and all other characters are transformed to their %xx URL-encoded equivalent.
+* The characters 'a'..'z', 'A'..'Z', '0'..'9', '*', '-', '.', '/', '@', and '_' are left unchanged; spaces are translated to '+', and all other characters are transformed to their %xx URL-encoded equivalent.
 * unescape transforms '+' back to space and all %xx URL- encoded characters back into single characters.

 >[!NOTE]
 >
->There is a special substitution string: '-' that means "NO substitution."
-The '-' string is often used with the C (chain) flag, letting you match a URL to several patterns before a substitution occurs.
+>There is a special substitution string: `'-'` that means "NO substitution."
+The `'-'` string is often used with the C (chain) flag, letting you match a URL to several patterns before a substitution occurs.

-**[Flags]**
+**\[Flags\]**
 (optional) Enclose flags in brackets.
 Multiple flags are comma-separated.

 <table id="table_4D5B52AF1C0745BCBC5513005CB088F2">